linevych/posts/posts/en/jenkins-for-django.md

 ### Basic setup

-After Jenkins was runned you can acces it via `<ip-address>:8080` for me it will be `127.0.0.1:8080`.
+After Jenkins was run you can access it via `<ip-address>:8080` for me it will be `127.0.0.1:8080`.

 ![Fresh installation of jenkins](/images/jenkins/jenkins-password.png)